Atomic Energy Regulatory Board

 The Atomic Energy Regulatory Board (AERB) was constituted on 15 November 1983 by the President of India by exercising the powers conferred by Section 27 of the Atomic Energy Act, 1962 (33 of 1962) to carry out certain regulatory and safety functions under the Act.
-The regulatory authority of AERB is derived from the rules and notifications promulgated under the Atomic Energy Act, 1962 and the Environmental (Protection) Act, 1986.
-The headquarters is in Mumbai.
+The regulatory authority of AERB is derived from the rules and notifications promulgated under the Atomic Energy Act, 1962, and the Environmental (Protection) Act, 1986.
+The headquarters is in Mumbai [1].

-The mission of the Board is to ensure that the use of ionising radiation and nuclear energy in India does not cause undue risk to health and the environment.
-Currently, the Board consists of a full-time Chairman, an ex officio Member, three part-time Members and a Secretary.
+The mission of the board is to ensure that the use of ionizing radiation and nuclear energy in India does not cause undue risk to health and the environment.
+Currently, the Board consists of a full-time Chairman, an ex officio Member, three part-time Members, and a Secretary.

 AERB is supported by the Safety Review Committee for Operating Plants (SARCOP), Safety Review Committee for Applications of Radiation (SARCAR) and Advisory Committees for Project Safety Review (ACPSRs) (e.g. Pressurized heavy-water reactor, light water reactor, Prototype Fast Breeder Reactor and waste management projects).
-ACPSRs recommend to AERB issuance of authorisations at different stages of a plant of the Department of Atomic Energy (DAE), after reviewing the submissions made by the plant authorities based on the recommendations of the associated Design Safety Committees.
+ACPSRs recommend to AERB the issuance of authorizations at different stages of a plant of the Department of Atomic Energy (DAE), after reviewing the submissions made by the plant authorities based on the recommendations of the associated Design Safety Committees.
 The SARCOP carries out safety surveillance and enforces safety stipulations in the operating units of the DAE.
 The SARCAR recommends measures to enforce radiation safety in medical, industrial and research institutions which use radiation and radioactive sources.

 AERB also receives advice from the Advisory Committee on Nuclear Safety (ACNS).
-ACNS is composed of experts from AERB, DAE and institutions outside the DAE.
-ACNS provides recommendations on the safety codes, Guides and manuals prepared for siting, design, construction, operation, quality assurance and decommissioning/life extension of nuclear power plants which have been prepared by the respective advisory committees for each of these areas.
-It also advises the Board on generic safety issues.
+ACNS is composed of experts from AERB, DAE, and institutions outside the DAE.
+ACNS provides recommendations on the safety codes, guides, and manuals for siting, design, construction, operation, quality assurance, and decommissioning/life extension of nuclear power plants, which were prepared by the advisory committees for each of these areas.
+It also advises the board on generic safety issues.
 ACNS examines and advice on any specific matter that are referred to it by AERB.

-The administrative and regulatory mechanisms which are in place ensure multi-tier review by experts available nationwide.
-These experts come from reputed academic institutions and governmental agencies.
+The administrative and regulatory framework governing this process utilizes a multi-tiered review system conducted by a nationwide panel of subject-matter experts.
+These reviewers are drawn from a diverse range of recognized academic institutions and governmental agencies, ensuring rigorous, objective, and expert-led oversight throughout the evaluation cycle.